 Career aspirations: I am hoping to pursue either a career as a researcher and academic or in wildlife rehabilitation and care after I graduate.

 Why did you become an Ambassador?
 I have experienced first-hand the pressure that comes with finishing high school and choosing a career pathway.
 I was a kid who didn't really have a clear direction and three years ago, I never would have foreseen that I would be studying Animal Ecology at USC.
 I became an Ambassador so I could share my experiences with other people and hopefully hope them discover something that they are passionate about, a degree they never thought about studying before, or even just to help alleviate some of the stress and worry that people feel about picking their pathway.

 What do you like about USC?
-Not only had USC provided me with incredible learning opportunities in the unique and cutting-edge degree that is Animal Ecology, I have already had amazing experiences, including going whale watching, seeing the turtles hatch at Mon Repos Turtle Rookery, being involved in current research with Honours and Masters students, as well as lecturers, going overseas and learning a new language, and having the opportunity later in my degree to undertake overseas work placement or research projects.
+Not only has USC provided me with incredible learning opportunities in the unique and cutting-edge degree that is Animal Ecology: I have already had amazing experiences, including going whale watching, seeing the turtles hatch at Mon Repos Turtle Rookery; being involved in current research with Honours and Masters students, as well as lecturers; going overseas and learning a new language; and having the opportunity later in my degree to undertake overseas work placement or research projects.
 The opportunities that USC provides are amazing.
 It is also such a beautiful place to study, with kangaroos on campus and plenty of lush, open spaces to relax in, and everyone always has a smile!